baaahs/sparklemotion/Tutorial.md

 ## Scene Quick Start

-Load a scene from the BAAAHS template.
+Load a scene from the "Hi-Res" template.
 Defining a scene's model, light controllers and fixtures is an exercise for another day...

 ### Load the Hi-Res template

 - Open the Show/Scene menu then Scene tab
 - "+ New Scene"
 - From template "Hi-Res" to see the sheep model 🐑
-- "Save" button, enter "my-hires", then "save"
+- "Save" button, enter "my-scene", then "save"

 ## Show Quick Start